 Bereishit means “the beginning.”
 This portion deals with God’s creation of the world and everything in it.
 From east to west, from the sky to the seas – God made this land “for you and me.”

 The Torah’s supreme and revered commentator, Rashi, asks the following question: The Torah is primarily seen as a book of commandments and laws (“mitzvot”).
 When one thinks of the Torah, one does not immediately envision a work of stories, tales, and folklore.
-It is primarily a book on how God wants us to live our lives!
+It is primarily a book on how God wants us to live our lives.
 Ethics.
 Morality.
 Routine.
 So why does the Torah begin with the story of creation?
-Wouldn’t it make more sense, asks Rashi, for the Torah to begin with some commandments, some Jewish-nation-building, and only later on to tack on stories of creation and the like?
+Would it not make more sense, asks Rashi, for the Torah to begin with commandments?

 Rashi answers with a powerful message.
-You know why the Torah begins with the story of creation?
-In order for all mankind to know that God Almighty created the world.
+The Torah begins with the story of creation in order for all mankind to know that God Almighty created the world.
 The entire world is His.
 Every stone is His, every animal is His, and every human being is His.
 Since He is the Creator and Master of the world, He can decide to give any portion of His world to any nation he sees fit.

 Shabbat Shalom from Israel.